Solomon Northup: Kidnapped and sold into slavery

 Under Tibaut, Northup suffered cruel and capricious treatment.
 Tibaut used him to help complete construction at Ford's plantation.
 At one point, Tibaut whipped Northup because he did not like the nails Northup was using.
 But Northup fought back, beating Tibaut severely.
-Enraged, Tibaut recruited two friends to lynch and hang Northup, which an enslaver was legally entitled to do.
+Enraged, Tibaut recruited two friends to lynch and hang Northup.
 Ford's overseer Chapin interrupted and prevented the men from killing Northup, reminding Tibaut of his debt to Ford, and chasing them off at gunpoint.
 Northup was left bound and noosed for hours until Ford returned home to cut him down.
 Northup believed that Tibaut's debt to Ford saved his life.
 Historian Walter Johnson suggests that Northup may well have been the first person Tibaut ever enslaved, marking his transition from itinerant employee to property-owning enslaver.

 Tibaut hired Northup out to a planter named Eldret, who lived about 38 miles south on the Red River.
 At what he called "The Big Cane Brake", Eldret had Northup and other enslaved people clear cane, trees, and undergrowth in the bottomlands in order to develop cotton fields for cultivation.
 With the work unfinished, after about five weeks, Tibaut sold Northup to Edwin Epps.